Cusp forms as $p$-adic limits circumventing $p$-adic version of the Legendre period relation

 The parallelism between \eqref{equ_DR} and \eqref{equ_cris} is well-known (see, e.g., a discussion after \cite[Definition 4.2]{BKY}).

 Note that while $\lambda_\infty=0$ or $\lambda_p=0$ may well happen (both indeed occur in our example), the quantity

 is manifestly non-zero, and we prove the parallel statement on $\mu_p$.
-This is closely related to and probably can be derived from \cite[Corollary 3.8] {BKY} (see also Remark 3.10 in loc.cit. for an indication of an alternative method).
-In this paper, we employ a different method which avoids the usage of a much bigger $p$-adic period ring $\bf{A}_{\textup{cris}}$ (and the Colmez integration which leads to the consideration of this ring).
+The quantity $\pi$ above comes from the Legendre period relation (see e.g. \cite[1.2.5,1.3.3]{Katz_eis}).
+A $p$-adic analog of the Legendre period relation is presented in \cite[Theorem 3.7(i)]{BKY}.
+The fact that $\mu_p \neq 0$ is closely related to and probably can be derived from \cite[Corollary 3.8]{BKY} (see also Remark 3.10 in loc.cit. for an indication of an alternative method).
+In this paper, we employ a different method which avoids the use of a much larger $p$-adic periods ring $\bf{A}_{\textup{cris}}$ (and the Colmez integration which leads to the consideration of this ring).

 \begin{rem} It may be illuminating to note that $\mu_\infty = \pi/a(\Lambda)$ is, by \cite[1.1.6]{Katz_eis}, the value at $(E,dz)$ of a $\mathcal{C}^\infty$-modular form of weight $(0,1)$ on $SL_2(\Z)$ over $\C$. \end{rem}